radiospiel/jit/README.md

 - **cc**: to compile a C source file using cc(1)
 - **flex**: to compile a file via flex(1) and cc(1)

-jit assumes the tools needed by a specific strategy are installed on the base system.
+jit assumes the tools needed by a specific strategy - for example flex(1) and cc(1) - are installed on the target system.

 Usually **jit** would be embedded in the target script.
 This is the hello world example (also in example/hello):